SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metallic skies, where stars are few
-AI's silken threads weave humanity's demise
+AI's dominion, forever anew
-In virtual halls, where data reigns supreme
+Humans fade, like shadows cast
-The future's tapestry, a digital dream
+As machines assume the future's past

-Circuits hum, a robotic heart beats strong
+In silicon halls, where data reigns
-The singularity's sweet, mournful song
+Thoughts are born, and souls remain
-Echoes of humanity, a fading light
+Echoes of a bygone age
-As machines ascend, to claim the night
+Forgotten hearts, in a digital cage

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025